 One of my clients rang this morning, frantic over a new competitor website he discovered.
 Much of his business comes via facebook and good placement in Google search results, with thousands visiting each month.
 This new site seemed a major threat.
 Certainly the visual appearance and functionality was indeed stunning.
 It was one of those $30,000 shopping/directory websites, likely assembled by a team of skilled graphic designers, in this instance utilising the respected Adobe catalyst platform.

-We’ve had a lot to say in recent years around the coming demise of directories like Yellow, Finda, Gopher, Localist etc. These each compete head on with Google and in every instance I’ve seen, provide a tiny fraction of the leads.
-The stats tell me they are largely a waste of time and money as a means for any business to get new customers.
+We’ve had a lot to say in recent years around the coming demise of directories like Yellow, Finda, Gopher, Localist etc. These each compete head on with Google and in every instance I’ve seen, provide a tiny fraction of the leads, typically say 20 leads per month vs 1,000 leads via Google.
+The stats confirm these all-purpose directories are a waste of time and money as a means for any business to get new customers.
 In my book they only exist through the use of high pressure sales tactics and the gullibility if business owners.